 Can I bring my friends and family to our nyc city hall wedding?

 Yes!
-As of February 14, 2023, the Manhattan City Clerk announced that you may bring up to three adult guests.
-Additionally, there are a “limited number” of children allowed.
+As of February 14, 2023, the Manhattan City Clerk has on their website that you may bring up to three adult guests.
+Additionally, they allow a “limited number” of children.
 Everyone must wear masks, and everyone must show ID upon entrance to the building.
 You must have at least one witness.

 Can you be our witness?

 Of course!
-I’d be happy to be your witness.
+I am always happy to be your witness.
 I am often the only person to witness the wedding ceremonies I photograph.
-I consider it an honor and a privilege.
+It is an honor and a privilege for me!!

 How much does it cost to have A NYC City Hall wedding?

 The marriage license is $35 and the marriage certificate is $25.